What is Vocal Cord Lateralization?

 - A small drain is placed in the neck incision to let air and fluid out.
 The drain is removed after three days.

 - Your child will go to the recovery room after surgery.
-You will be reunited with your child as soon as possible.

 Children cannot eat or drink the day of surgery.
 Some children have issues with swallowing (or aspiration) following this surgery.
 A speech therapist will check swallowing before your child can eat.

-Children vary in their ability to speak, or vocalize, prior to having this surgery.
+Children vary in their ability to speak, or vocalize, before having this surgery.
 The ability to vocalize after surgery will be different based on each patient.
 There is usually some swelling around your child’s voice box (larynx) after this surgery, which affects the ability to vocalize.
 Voicing is typically breathier and quieter after surgery.
 Voicing usually goes through slow changes and improves over several months after the surgery.

 Follow-Up